 It’s that simple.

-Per CDC recommendations, we are now requiring patients to wear mask for all in-person visits.
+Per CDC recommendations for medical facilities, we require patients to wear mask for all in-person visits.

 If you need instructions on how to make your own mask, you can find guidelines from the CDC.
 There are options available that include sew and no sew methods, and most masks can be made with common household items.
 Thank you for your understanding.